learning-zone/react-basics/next-basics.md

 ## Q. How does request memoization work in Next.js?

-Within a single render tree, Next.js automatically deduplicates `fetch` calls with the same URL and options.
-This means you can safely call the same fetch in multiple Server Components without making duplicate network requests.
+Request memoization is a core optimization feature built into React and leveraged by Next.js that automatically deduplicates identical data requests within a single server render pass.

+If multiple components across your page layout or component tree require the exact same data, you can fetch it directly within each individual component without worrying about performance or making redundant network calls.

+**Example:**

 ```tsx
 // Both components call the same URL — only ONE network request is made